t-mullen/media-source-stream/README.md

 ## Example
 Here is an example of how to send video/audio over a WebRTC DataChannel (with [simple-peer](https://github.com/feross/simple-peer)), **without** using media channels.

-Keep in mind there is an moderate increase in latency, so this is only suitable for some applications.
+Keep in mind there is a moderate increase in latency, so this is only suitable for some applications.

 ```javascript
 getMedia({video: true, audio: true}, function (err, stream) {